 Why do some falls have names while some are left anonymous?
 The park only gives names to waterfalls that are both accessible and popular enough to attract tourists.
 This means that some of the park’s best and biggest waterfalls are nameless because they’re hidden or challenging to get to.
 Maybe the most impressive waterfall is waiting for you off the beaten path!

 To learn more about each of these falls and possibly discover some new ones of your own, check out the Yellowstone self-guided driving tour.
 This comprehensive tour leads you around the National Park loop and is a great way to learn about the park while you drive.

-Download the Yellowstone self-guided driving tour from the App Store or Google Play.
+Download the Yellowstone self-guided driving tour.

 Essential Travel Guide: